remigijusj/wtf-tools/README.md

 ...
 ```

-Requirements: Ruby 2.0, because the technique used involves module `prepend`-ing, which is not available in Ruby 1.9.
-Warning: tracking method calls adds time overhead (somewhere from 10% to 3x, depending on number of times the methods were called).
+*Warning:* tracking method calls adds time overhead (somewhere from 10% to 3x, depending on number of times the methods were called).

 ---